jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica.md

 What really threw me off initially was the pattern of these alerts.
 Intuitively, I thought: "If this was actually a replication issue, wouldn't we see the alert on the non-delayed hosts first, then see the same alert on the delayed hosts two hours later?"

 But that's not what was happening.
 The delayed replicas were the primary source of false positives, while their non-delayed counterparts stayed blissfully quiet like they had their act together.
-This didn't make sense until I understood the fundamental difference in how lag is calculated - because apparently PostgreSQL has trust issues.
+This didn't make sense until I understood the fundamental difference in how lag is calculated.

 ## Our PostgreSQL Monitoring Stack